OpenGlobalMind/rel8-wiki/Turbocharge Pattern Languages.md

 # Turbocharge Pattern Languages

+*To make existing pattern languages more accessible, useable and useful.*

 This is a [[Rel8 Projects|Rel8 Project]].

 [[Pattern Languages]] are community projects that make distilled wisdom more accessible.
 We are big fans of several existing Pattern Languages, including: